Does Your Dog Sniff Too Much? Let him.March 21, 2019 2020-08-03 13:32

 Fearful dogs feel uncertain and the more novel or unknown a situation is, the less confident they will be.
 By allowing them to get to know their surroundings through sniffing you will let them build up confidence and a sense of security.

-Many of my clients with fearful dogs walk the same paths with them every day with as much sniffing as the dog wants.
+Many of my clients with fearful or reactive dogs walk the same paths with them every day with as much sniffing as the dog wants.
 Then, as he is happy and not nervous anymore, they can start to vary their path just a little bit each day.
 Having 90% of a known path and 10% of a new, unknown one that they also explore through their sense of smell gradually gets them used to more and more new places while feeling calm.

 The Distracted Ones